andersfischernielsen/Munchkin-Short-Rules/RULES.md

 - You can only carry one Big item.
 - You may not trade items from your hand - only from the table.
 Traded items must go on the table, too.

+## Curses
+ - Curses in your hand can be played at any time on any player.
+ - The victim chooses what item a multiple-item curse applies to.

 ## Death
  - If you die, you lose everything except for your level, curses on you, your class and your race.
- - Put every other card you have on the table, face up.
+ - Put every other card you have on the table face up.
  - The other players each pick items, until everything is gone.
 The highest level players pick first.
  - On your next turn, draw four cards from each deck, like when the game began.